-Request that two official transcripts from the Registrar of each college or university you have attended (except FAU) be sent directly to the Graduate College.
+Request that one official transcript from the Registrar of each college or university you have attended (except FAU) be sent directly to the Graduate College.
 This can be done electronically or by mail.

 Step 3: Submit Materials

-Each applicant should submit the following three documents through email to the Academic Advisor (see name and email below):
+Each applicant should submit the following three documents through email to Dr. Santos email@example.com:

-- A letter of application, explaining the potential student’s interest in the program and reasons for applying.
+- A personal statement explaining the potential student’s interest in the program and reasons for applying.

 - A current resume.

-The GRE is NOT required for admission; however, if a student does not have a grade point average (GPA) of 3.0 or higher in the last 60 hours of work attempted at the undergraduate level, the applicant can submit his/her score on the Graduate Record Exam (only GRE scores from within the last 5 years will be accepted).
+The GRE is NOT required for admission; however, if a student does not have a grade point average (GPA) of 3.0 or higher in the last 60 hours of work attempted at the undergraduate level, the applicant can submit his/her score on the Graduate Record Exam to be considered (only GRE scores from within the last 5 years will be accepted).
 A GRE score of over 300 may help the applicant's prospects for acceptance.

 Staying in contact with the Admissions Office will help us serve your needs throughout the application and enrollment process.